 The hike up is a moderate incline (a steady uphill rise – with the potential for slipping when going downhill).

-Upgraded considerably in the past couple of years, the hike is now a well-maintained gravel-and-dirt path, punctuated by built-in steps at all the right places and solid bridges over streams.
+You now hike up a well-maintained gravel-and-dirt path, punctuated by built-in steps at all the right places and solid bridges over streams.

 We always marvel at the great work the park rangers do in the wilderness!

-And if the trail is new for you, let’s be clear.
-It’s really a lovely, spectacular hike!
+And if the Joffre Lakes trail is new for you, let’s be clear.
+It’s a lovely, spectacular hike!

 We’re not finished with our bear tale though